GoogleChrome/web.dev/src/site/content/en/fast/lazy-loading-images/index.md

 plugins](https://github.com/aFarkas/lazysizes#available-plugins-in-this-repo) to
 do things like lazy-load video.
 [Find out more about using lazysizes](/use-lazysizes-to-lazyload-images/).
 - [lozad.js](https://github.com/ApoorvSaxena/lozad.js) is a super lightweight
-option that uses intersection observer only.
+option that uses Intersection Observer only.
 As such, it's highly performant, but will need to be polyfilled before you can use it on older browsers.
-- [yall.js](https://github.com/malchata/yall.js) is a library I wrote that uses IntersectionObserver and falls back to event handlers.
+- [yall.js](https://github.com/malchata/yall.js) is a library I wrote that uses Intersection Observer and falls back to event handlers.
 It's compatible with IE11 and major browsers.
 - If you're seeking a React-specific lazy-loading library, you might consider [react-lazyload](https://github.com/jasonslyvia/react-lazyload).
-While it doesn't use intersection observer, it _does_ provide a familiar method of lazy loading images for those accustomed to developing applications with React.
+While it doesn't use Intersection Observer, it _does_ provide a familiar method of lazy loading images for those accustomed to developing applications with React.